In business, you don’t get what you deserve, you get what you negotiate. – Chester L. Karrass

 When it comes to planning out your negotiation, there is probably no better tool than mind mapping.

 Mind maps will help you to see the bigger picture and the interconnecting pieces of each and every variable of the negotiation.
-On top of this, mind maps will help you layout your plan of action in an orderly manner making sure that you cover all the necessary points that will assist you with obtaining a favorable outcome.
+On top of this, mind maps will help you layout your plan of action in an orderly manner making sure that you cover all the necessary points that will assist you in obtaining a favorable outcome.

 If however you are overwhelmed with the thought of mapping out all the variables of the negotiation process, then a good starting point is to simply mind map the potential areas of agreement and disagreement that could result from the negotiation.
-This mind map will help you to workaround potential obstacles and opportunities, while enabling you to gain a deeper understanding of your opponent.
+This mind map will help you to workaround potential obstacles and opportunities while enabling you to gain a deeper understanding of your opponent.

 Determine Ideal Location for Negotiation

 Once you have gained clarity about your opponent’s drivers, the potential outcomes and variables of the negotiation, and your own goals, motives, and needs — you are now ready to outline the location where the negotiation will take place.

 The location you select must support your goals and objectives, while at the same time providing you with a psychological advantage.

 Factors that you should consider when setting up an effective location for the negotiation are as follows: